rorosaurus/usb-pd-trigger-manual/README.md

 Press and hold the button as you insert your USB-PD compatible USB-C cable.
 The RGB LEDs should flash quickly.
 Release the button.
 You are now selecting the default operating mode of this circuit.
 Pressing the button will move to the next default mode.
 Holding the button will turn off the LED and select the current mode as the default.

 * Red: 5V is selected by default. **Clicking the button will cycle the output voltage through all available voltage options.**
 * Yellow: 9V is selected by default.
-Clicking the button does not change the output voltage.
+9V will be the first voltage you recieve across the output, assuming your USB-PD source supports this voltage.
+Clicking the button does not change the output voltage. **Warning:** If you plug in a USB-PD source that does not offer 9V, it appears to default back to 5V.
 * Green: 12V is selected by default.
-Clicking the button does not change the output voltage.
+12V will be the first voltage you recieve across the output, assuming your USB-PD source supports this voltage.
+Clicking the button does not change the output voltage. **Warning:** If you plug in a USB-PD source that does not offer 12V, it appears to default back to 5V.
 * Light Blue: 15V is selected by default.
-Clicking the button does not change the output voltage.
+15V will be the first voltage you recieve across the output, assuming your USB-PD source supports this voltage.
+Clicking the button does not change the output voltage. **Warning:** If you plug in a USB-PD source that does not offer 15V, it appears to default back to 5V.
 * Dark Blue: 20V is selected by default.
-Clicking the button does not change the output voltage.
+20V will be the first voltage you recieve across the output, assuming your USB-PD source supports this voltage.
+Clicking the button does not change the output voltage. **Warning:** If you plug in a USB-PD source that does not offer 20V, it appears to default back to 5V.
 * Purple: Highest available voltage is selected by default.
 Clicking the button does not change the output voltage.
 * White: Demo mode - Automatically cycle through all available voltages, starting with 5V and increasing.
 Changes roughly once per second.